krondor/hcc-wx-ai/README.md

 ## 🙏 Acknowledgments

-- **Houston Community College** - For supporting AI education
+- **IBM watsonx.ai Team** - For building this learning hub and providing the platform
-- **IBM watsonx.ai Team** - For providing the platform and documentation
+- **Houston Community College** - For partnering with IBM to support AI education
 - **Contributors** - Thank you to all students and instructors who contribute
 - **Open Source Community** - For the amazing tools and libraries